How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 - Description: Enter a description if you wish but it's fine to leave this blank

-- Summary: This should show that CloudFront has limited 'Write' access and that S3 has limited 'List', 'Read' and 'Write' access - perfect!
+- Permissions defined in this policy: This should show that CloudFront has limited 'Write' access and that S3 has limited 'List', 'Read' and 'Write' access - perfect!

 - Click